locationtech/geogig/doc/manual/source/interaction/async-tasks.rst

       </result>
    </task>

-And failed tasks an exception report:
+And failed tasks contain an exception report.

 ::